Top Greek islands & Mainland Destinations

 The Venetian castle of Marko Sanoudo

-Located nearly in the center of the Cyclades group, Naxos island is the biggest island of the Cyclades.
-The capital of Naxos is Chora and half of the 20,000 inhabitants of the entire island live there.
+Located nearly in the center of the Cyclades group, Naxos island is the largest of the Cyclades (429.8 km²) and has a population of 20.000 people.
+The capital of Naxos (main town) is Chora and half of the inhabitants of the entire island live there.
 The island is located at 103 nautical miles from the harbor of Piraeus and has frequent ferry connections with Athens and most of the other islands of the Cyclades.
 It has also an Airport and can be reached by plane too.

 Naxos is an island that has a vast variety of things to offer to its visitor such as: beautiful beaches, traditional villages, delicious food, important Archaeological Sites, numerous hiking paths and windsurfing / kitesurfing spots.
 Naxos is considered a destination that can satisfy any taste.

 While entering the port of Naxos by ferry, the view is really amazing.
-On the one hand you see the Castle of Naxos with its traditional white houses and on the other hand the emblematic “Portara” which is the landmark of the island.
+On the one hand, you see the Castle of Naxos with its traditional white houses and on the other hand, the emblematic “Portara” which is the landmark of the island.
 It is a huge marble door built during the 6th century B.C. for a Temple that was never finished.
-Centuries later, the door still remains and welcomes all the travelers arriving to the island.
+Centuries later, the door still remains and welcomes all the travelers arriving on the island.

 Naxos has the highest mountain peak in the Cyclades: Mount Zas, rising at an altitude of 1004 meters.
 It is also the Cycladic Island with the longest beaches of the entire group that are extending to over 92 km.
 The most popular beaches are located at the western side of the island and are considered amongst the most beautiful of the Aegean sea.
 Pure white soft sand and clear turquoise waters are the main characteristics.
 Agia Anna, Agios Prokopios, Mikri Vigla, Plaka and Aliko are only a few to mention.
 There are organized and unorganised parts, beach bars and hidden creeks.
 Once again, it is safe to say that there are types of beaches for every taste and mood!
 On the western side, the beaches are less touristic and unspoiled and definitely worth your visit.
 Moutsouna, Psili Ammos and Panermos are some of them.